 Yes, scholarships for law school are definitely available even if you’ve heard they may be harder to come by.
+Always check in with the financial aid office to see if they have any available information regarding grants and scholarships for law students.
 The law school price tag makes scholarships so much more enticing, and it makes sense because scholarships, like grants, do not have to be paid back.
 Check out our list of prominent law school scholarships below:

-This scholarship for first-year law students awards 10-20 diverse students $15,000 in aid over their three years in law school.
+This scholarship for first-year law students awards 10-20 diverse law students $15,000 in aid over their three years in law school.
+These scholarships can help cover living expenses while also decreasing the amount of federal student aid you may need.

 Law firm Arent Fox offers a $20,000 scholarship and salaried position to diverse second-year law students.
 The first $10,000 is paid during the second-year summer, and the other $10,000 is paid once the student returns to the firm as an associate ensuing graduation.
 Locations are in Boston, DC, Los Angeles, New York City, and San Francisco.